wp-plugins/nextgen-download-gallery/readme.txt

 `[nggalbum id=1 template=compact gallery=download]`

 NB: NextGEN Gallery v2.0 still doesn't support this functionality.
-Instead, you need to link a page to each gallery in Gallery > Manage Galleries, and use the `nggalbum` shortcode on those pages to set the template as "download".
+Instead, you need to link a page to each gallery in Gallery > Manage Galleries, and use the `nggallery` shortcode on those pages to set the template as "download".

 = Can I make the tags shortcode use the download template? =

-In NextCellent Gallery, not directly; the `nggtags` shortcode doesn't support a template parameter, but this plugin adds a new shortcode that does.
+In NextCellent Gallery, just add the template to the `nggtags` shortcode:

-`[nggtags_ext gallery="frogs,lizards" template=download]`
+`[nggtags gallery="frogs,lizards" template=download]`

 NextGEN Gallery v2.0 introduces a new shortcode, `ngg_images`; see the [Photocrati documentation for ngg_images](http://www.nextgen-gallery.com/nextgen-gallery-shortcodes/).
-This new shortcode does support a template parameter, like this:
+This new shortcode can support a template parameter, like this:

 `[ngg_images tag_ids="frogs,lizards" template=download display_type="photocrati-nextgen_basic_thumbnails"]`